StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 </p>

 **WIP FEATURES (MOST LIKELY CAN BE FOUND ON OTHER BRANCHES)**
-  - Discord's Game SDK (it compiles fine, but nothing's there yet :P)
+  - Discord's Game SDK integration
   - Android Support (currently at the extremely bare minimum :P)
   - ...And Even Some Annoyances!